seancorfield/next-jdbc/doc/datafy-nav-and-schema.md

 When called (`datafy` on a row), it adds metadata to the row with a key of `clojure.core.protocols/nav` and another function as the value.
 That function also closes over the connectable and options passed in.

-When that is called (`nav` on a row, column name, and column value), if a `:schema` entry exists for that column or it matches the default convention described above, then it will fetch row(s) using `next.jdbc`'s `Executable` functions `-execute-one` or `-execute-all`, passing in the connectable and options closed over.
+When that is called (`nav` on a row, column name, and column value), if a `:schema` entry exists for that column or it matches the convention described above (either by default or via `:schema-opts`), then it will fetch row(s) using `next.jdbc`'s `Executable` functions `-execute-one` or `-execute-all`, passing in the connectable and options closed over.

 The protocol `next.jdbc.result-set/DatafiableRow` has a default implementation of `datafiable-row` for `clojure.lang.IObj` that just adds the metadata to support `datafy`.
 There is also an implementation baked into the result set handling behind `plan` so that you can call `datafiable-row` directly during reduction and get a fully-realized row that can be `datafy`'d (and then `nav`igated).